Deploying SAP applications on Power Virtual Server

 saptune status

 package.
-The RHEL image that is provided by IBM includes the ansible execution engine, SAP-related system
+The RHEL image that is provided by IBM includes the Ansible execution engine, SAP-related system roles, and the Ansible execution

-, the role names changed.
-And files /root/sap-preconfigure.yml
+, the role names have changed.
+The /root/sap-preconfigure.yml

 , /root/sap-netweaver.yml

-8.1 and RHEL 8.4 must be adapted.
+RHEL 8.1 or RHEL 8.4 must be adapted.
 For more information, see following Red Hat article.

 Previous role name | New role name |